stombeur/open-eid/index.md

 ## Status

-This is a pre-release version 0.1 with the following features
+This is a pre-release version 0.2 with the following features

 - Read eID card content using URL or Web extension
+- Sign content with eID card using URL or Web extension

 The app has been tested on Windows and Mac OS with belgian e-ID cards.